alex-hhh/ActivityLog2/doc/session-df.md

   Seconds/Km or Seconds/Mile, or, for swimming, Seconds/100m or
   Seconds/100yd).
 * **speed-zone** is the speed zone, of speed zones are defined for the sport.
+* **gap** is the Grade Adjusted Pace -- the equivalent pace that can be maintained on flat ground for the same level of effort.
+* **gaspd** is the Grade Adjusted Speed (in meters/second) -- same idea as *gap*, but for speed.

+Grade Adjusted Pace is calculated using the model described [here][strava-gap-link].

 ### Heart Rate Series